Benton County judge rules on motions in murder case

 His jury trial is scheduled to begin Oct.
 31.

 Anderson is accused of killing Sephylia Fuls, who died Sept.
 4, 2018, of blunt force trauma, according to court documents.
-Anderson pleaded innocent to the charge.
+Anderson pleaded not guilty to the charge.

 Benton County Circuit Judge Brad Karren presided over a hearing Monday to review more than two dozen motions filed in the case.
 Many of the motions dealt with seeking to declare the death penalty unconstitutional.
 Karren ruled against each of them.